How to sample and when to stop sampling: The generalized Wald problem and minimax policies: Variations and extensions

 where

 Beyond this class of sampling costs, however, it is easy to conceive of scenarios in which the optimal decision rule differs markedly from the one we obtain here.
 For instance, Neyman allocation would no longer be the optimal sampling rule if the costs for sampling each treatment were different.
-Alternatively, if $c(\cdot)$ were to depend on $t$, the optimal stopping time could be non-stationary.
+Alternatively, if $c(\cdot)$ were to depend on $t$, the optimal stopping time could have a very different form.
 The analysis of these cost functions is not covered by the present techniques.